Frequently Asked Questions

 Here are sample schedules showing the range of what is possible.

 We have a lot of younger first-time campers at Ballibay, and our staff are very attuned to their needs.
-We also have the benefit of a very enthusiastic, supportive group of retuning campers: rather then being exclusive and “clique-y,” the returning kids really welcome the new campers with open arms.
+We also have the benefit of a very enthusiastic, supportive group of retuning campers: rather than being exclusive and “clique-y,” the returning kids really welcome the new campers with open arms.
 It’s amazing how quickly even the most hesitant kids find their place and blossom in their independence.
 And for those who need a little more time and support, we’re there for them.
 We’re such a small environment that no one misses out on personal attention when they need it (but we’re big enough that the kids who want independence and autonomy can have quite a bit of it!)

-Most summers, about 80% of Ballibay campers are returners, which does tend to create a few peak ages that get older each year until a group “graduates out” at age 16 or 17.
+Most summers, about 75% of Ballibay campers are returners, which does tend to create a few peak ages that get older each year until a group “graduates out” at age 16 or 17.

 The benefit of this that the majority of older kids started as younger kids, so they “get Ballibay,” and are excited to help the new campers fit in.
 There is a tremendous generosity of spirit here.